deodandem/1134/content/docs/Schedule/_index.md

 ### Week 7: Oct 12, 16 – Image

 <span class="blue" style="margin-left:0em">**Individual Conference II**</span>
-Tr

 <p class="descript">
 What's the difference between imagism and symbolism?
 How about metaphor and metonymy?
 How do images arise from or relate to the ritual and fictional dimensions of the lyric?
 </p>

-Oct 12 - Barthes, *Camera Lucida* (First part); Selected poems by Stéphane Mallarmé, Jean Cocteau, Tomas Tranströmer, Paul Celan
+Oct 12 - Barthes, *Camera Lucida* (First part); Selected poems by Stéphane Mallarmé, Jean Cocteau, Tomas Tranströmer, Paul Celan, Mina Loy, Aimé Césaire
 <p class="descript">
 We will practice identifying <i>puncta</i> in class and discuss the validity of identifying poetry with photography.
 </p>